homebodygym/homebodygym/pages/altcoins/how-to-buy/iota.md

 IOTA is a cryptocurrency based on an entirely new distributed ledger known as the Tangle.

 The Tangle is based on a data structure known as Directed Acyclic Graph (DAG).
-This is vastly different from the blockchain that Bitcoin and other altcoins utilize.
+This is vastly different from the [blockchain](https://www.investopedia.com/terms/b/blockchain.asp){: target="_blank"} that [Bitcoin](/bitcoin/) and other altcoins utilize.

 In order to complete a transaction on the IOTA network, that transaction must verify two previous transactions.
 This small Proof-of-Work renders miners irrevelant.
 It also gives IOTA a number of unique features: